 What is a Blue Badge and what's involved in getting one?

 The Blue Badge is the professional qualification for guides in Britain.
-Acquiring the badge involves taking a course run the by Institute of Tour Guides, which covers history, art and architecture, geography, geology, law, politics, royalty, education, etc. For the London badge, we must also pass written and practical exams for all major sites: Westminster Abbey, St. Paul's Cathedral, Tower of London, British Museum, National and Tate Galleries, coach guiding and walks.
-It is similar to "The Knowledge" on which London taxi drivers are tested — they must know every street within a 6 mile radius in central London, and we must know practically every building!
+Acquiring the badge involves taking a course run the by Institute of Tour Guides, which covers history, art and architecture, geography, geology, law, politics, royalty, education, etc. For the London badge, we must also pass written and practical exams for all major sites: Westminster Abbey, St. Paul's Cathedral, Tower of London, British Museum, National and Tate Galleries, as well as coach guiding and walks.
+It is similar to "The Knowledge" on which London taxi drivers are tested — they must know every street within a six-mile radius in central London, and we must know practically every building!
 When I passed exams in all units, I was awarded my Blue Badge.